Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 #### SketchUp Pro workflow

-In order to create a volumetric mesh of the room, the following steps need to be followed in SketchUp:
+In order to create a volumetric mesh of the room with SketchUp Pro, the following steps need to be followed:
 1. Create the 3D geometry of the room to simulate in SketchUp, setting the units of the geometry in meters;
 2. In the MeshKit extension banner in SketchUp software, set the active mesher to gmsh by clicking on the "edit configuration button"
 ![editconfigurationbutton](images/editconfigurationbutton.png)